The Day Before

 The Day Before was a multiplayer survival horror extraction shooter video game developed by Fntastic and published by Mytona.
-Set in the future, players controlled a character who must traverse and survive in the fictional, post-apocalyptic 'New Fortune City', which has been overrun by zombies.
+Set in the future, players controlled a character who must traverse and survive in the fictional, post-apocalyptic "New Fortune City", which has been overrun by zombies.
 It was announced on 29 January 2021 and released in early access on 7 December 2023 for Microsoft Windows on Steam.

-The game's lengthy development led to questions of its legitimacy, and it drew early criticism for its perceived status as a scam.
+The game's lengthy and turmoiled development led to questions of its legitimacy, and it drew early criticism for its perceived status as a scam.
 The development was marred by legal disputes involving Fntastic, as well as accusations of plagiarism and soliciting unpaid labour; Fntastic denied accusations of scamming and plagiarism.
 Former Fntastic developers later accused the studio's founders of severe mismanagement.
-Upon release, The Day Before was panned by critics for its technical issues and lack of creativity.
-Four days later, it was removed from sale—with its servers remaining open until the following month—and Fntastic was closed due to its poor sales performance.
+Upon release, The Day Before was panned by critics for its technical issues, lack of creativity, and misleading advertising, as it originally marketed itself as a massively multiplayer online game, despite releasing as an extraction shooter.
+Four days after its release, it was removed from sale—with its servers remaining open until the following month—and Fntastic was closed due to its poor sales performance.